seanvaleo/cbyexample.com/README.md

 ```

 ## Switch
 Jump to a matching value.
-Usually cleaner to write than an if/else tree, and faster under the hood.
+Can be cleaner to write than an if/else tree.
 #### C17
 ```c
 #include <stdio.h>